UNICEFECAR/sample-repository/CONTRIBUTING.md

 ## What you need to know

-In order to contribute as a developer you will need to have a basic understanding of
+In order to contribute as a developer you will need to have a basic understanding of:

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxx(language, framework, database)xxxxxxxxxxxxxxxx

 ## Issue reporting guidelines
 Always use the [templates](https://github.com/unicefecar/sample-repository/issues/new/choose) to create new issues.
 A typical getting started page looks like: